Open to new roles

 Complexity is a Design Problem

-If something is hard to understand, that's a design failure.
-Every moment of confusion is a signal — a gap between what a system does and what a person expects.
+If something feels hard to understand, that's a design failure.
+Every moment of confusion is a signal: a gap between what a system does and what a person expects.

 03